 From 'The Fallen of Oldbury, Langley and Warley 1914 - 1918'

 Rifleman Williams was the son of Frederick and Louisa Williams of Great Bridge, Tipton.
 His parents had been associated with the Tabernacle Church and Sunday School in Oldbury before moving to West Bromwich.
 He tried to enlist twice previously before being accepted in January 1915, and going to France in May.
 He was killed in the forward line at Loos, having volunteered as a bomb-thrower, during the 'great push' of 25th September.
 The assault followed the release of gas and smoke by the British, some of which blew back into their own trenches.
 In poor visibility the British took heavy casualties, especially at the wire, which was largely uncut by the preliminary bombardment.

-98 men of the 2nd KRRC died on 25th September.
-The vast majority, including Frederick Williams, have no known grave and are commemorated on the Loos Memorial at Dud Corner.
-This includes Private George Peachment who won the VC giving assistance to his wounded Captain, but losing his own life in that act of bravery.
+4 Officers and 98 Other Ranks of the 2/KRRC lost their lives on 25th September, this included Tipton men Frederick Williams and John Devison.
+The vast majority, including Williams and Devison, have no known grave and are commemorated on the Loos Memorial at Dud Corner.
+Rifleman George Peachment of 2/KRRC won the Victoria Cross on the 25th September 1915 giving assistance to his wounded Captain, but losing his own life in that act of bravery.

 Tipton Herald 17th July 1915